Byron/gitoxide/tasks.md

     * [ ] ssh
     * [ ] https (unauthenticated)
     * [ ] https (authenticated)
-* **gixp-ls-remote**
-  * A V1/V2 version of a delegate to list remotes of a given remote, attempting to use as many features as possible

 ### NEXT ITERATION: Fetching _(more analysis needed after previous block)_